fleek-platform/dashboard/README.md

 - Tests should have the ability to run concurrently, e.g., you'd rather have 5 workers computing instead of waiting sequentially to save you time
 - Mock API calls providing the expected data structure in the response, to prioritize testing the interface, e.g., you're testing that the user-interface corresponds to the user-journey goals NOT the service-side availability
 - Handle exceptions gracefully, e.g., test cases where the API response fails, etc
-- Use the HAR file from your browser session
 - Avoid writing tests for static elements that's useless to the end-user
 - Avoid placing timeouts in the test